capacitor-community/safe-area/README.md

 ## Introduction

 On web and iOS the safe area insets work perfectly fine out of the box<sup>1</sup>.
 That is, on these platforms the `env(safe-area-inset-*)` CSS variables will have the correct values by default.
 On Android (in combination with Capacitor), however, those CSS variables will not always have the correct values when Edge-to-Edge mode is enabled.
-So we need to work some magic in order to have correct behavior.
+So we need to work some magic in order to achieve the desired behavior.
 This plugin does that by detecting the Chromium version a user has installed.
 If a user has a Chromium version lower than 140, this plugin makes sure the webview gets the safe area as a padding.
 The `env(safe-area-inset-*)` values will be set to `0px`.
 That means for the Chromium webview versions with a bug, the developer doesn't have to worry about safe area insets at all.
 For all other versions, the developer should handle the safe area insets just as he would on web or iOS (by using the `env(safe-area-inset-*)` CSS variables).
 In short you can think of this plugin as a polyfill for older webview versions.

 > [!NOTE]
 >
-> <sup>1</sup> As with all web applications, you still need to tell the browser to use the whole available space on the
+> <sup>1</sup> As with all (regular) web applications, you still need to tell the browser to scale the viewport as so to
-> screen by adding a new viewport meta value:
+> fill the device display by setting a viewport meta value like so:
 >
 > ```html
 > <meta name="viewport" content="viewport-fit=cover" />
 > ```
 >
-> More info on the [Mozilla website](https://developer.mozilla.org/en-US/docs/Web/CSS/env#usage)
+> More info on the Mozilla website about setting the [`<meta name="viewport">`](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/meta/name/viewport#viewport-fit) and [using CSS env()](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Values/env#using_env_to_ensure_buttons_are_not_obscured_by_device_ui).

 ## Installation